June 10, 2021

 I remember my mother always being constipated.
 She would hyper focus on food and what she should be eating.
 Sometimes it would help, most of the time it wouldn’t.
 This is the situation that most people find themselves in.
 You are trying to get all your fiber and fluids in, yet you’re still not going to the bathroom.
 You aren’t having those amazing bowel movements as you should.
 What gives?

 Your poo is much more complicated than just the food that you eat.
 That is just the start of getting things going.
 The gut is also highly regulated via hormonal and nervous system pathways.
 In fact, if you didn’t know it, the gut is known as the second brain1.
 It not only relies on the brain to tell it what to do, but it is the only organ that can work independently.
 Meaning you can take it out of the body and it can function completely on its own.
 This system is called the enteric nervous system and it dictates what goes on in the gut.
 How interesting is that!
 There are only a few ways to engage its action.
-The easiest is the infamous Castor Oil Pack, and this will be our focus in this article.
+The easiest is the infamous Castor Oil Pack for Liver, and this will be our focus in this article.

 The Issue of Compliance with Castor Oil Packs